bendohan/bendohan/SAGA.md

 ![Map of flow accumulation](flow_accumulation2.png)
 ![legend](flow_accumulation2_legend.png)

 This is a map of top-down flow accumulation, which models where water would flow if water came down from above the DEM (such as rain).
-The opacity of the pixels indicates how many other pixels would be expected to flow into that pixel, with a minimum of 500 in order to be displayed.
+The opacity of the pixels indicates how many other pixels would be expected to flow into that pixel.

 ![Map of channel network from flow accumulation](channel_network2.png)
 ![legend](channel_network2_legend.png)

+This map displays the river channels that would be expected to form in the area based on our flow accumulation raster.
+For the purposes of this map, we set channels to form where the water flow from over 1,000 cells was accumulating.
+The green and red channels indicate more cells flowing into those channels.

 ![Map of channel direction](channel_direction_map.png)
 ![legend](channel_direction_map_legend.png)

+This map has the same pixels filled in as the previous map, but rather than color indicating rate of flow, color here indicates the direction in which the river is flowing.

 ![Map of channels and hillshade](dem_channels.png)
 ![legend](dem_channels_legend.png)